CapsCollective/ozymandias/README.md

 A **turn-based roguelite city builder**, where as your city grows, it attracts more adventurers!
 Chaos will inevitably ensue, so be ready to face all that running an adventuring town brings.

-### Features
+#### Your responsibilities as regional manager may include:
-- Construct buildings!
+- Constructing buildings!
-- Attract adventurers!
+- Attracting the greatest adventurers!
-- Read the news!
+- Reading the some very odd news?
-- Collect new buildings!
+- Discovering all the blueprints!
-- Go on quests!
+- Sending adventurers on arduous quests!
-- Fend off your inevitable demise...
+- Fending off your inevitable demise...

 ## BEFORE READING